monzo/progression-framework/frameworks/engineering/mobile.md

     > Modularisation
 - Debugs complex problems across a variety of subject areas
   - *Seeks out technical knowledge to compliment their own, researches and patches third party libraries where needed.
 Uses reasoning to debug and find the root cause of issues.
 Articulates problem and proposed solution to both technical and non technical peers.*
-- RFCs and architects complex app flows
+- Writes proposals and architects complex app flows
   - *Coordinates with backend developers around API specifications and requirements.
 Able to digest into discrete tasks and work with peers to solve problem in an efficient manner to avoid blockers.*
-- Sought out for reviewing complex changes or commenting on larger scale RFCs
+- Sought out for reviewing complex changes or commenting on larger scale proposals
 ### Impact
 - Solves ambiguous problems

-- Leads writing small/medium scope RFCs
+- Leads writing small/medium scope proposals
 - Thrown at fires and resolves / contributes heavily to resolving them
 - Makes pragmatic choices about taking on tech debt
 - Considers multiple different solutions for solving a problem